philibern/outlook/outlook/classic-outlook-for-windows/configuration/control-pst-use.md

 ## Prevent additions to an existing PST file

 To prevent users from adding new data or content to an existing PST file, add the **PSTDisableGrow** registry entry, and then set the value to `1`.
-Use these steps:
+Use the following steps:

 1. Open Registry Editor.